Introduction to C++

 Some languages like Python use indentation as an important part of their syntax, and it influences how the code is interpreted by the interpreter.

-This does not happen in C and C++, because the compiler ignores whitespace.
-For this reason, we say that they are whitespace-independent languages.
+This is not the case for C and C++, since the compiler ignores all kinds of indentation.
+For this reason, we say that those languages are whitespace-independent.
 Instead, we use braces to tell the compiler that a piece of code belongs (it's inside) a block of other code or not.

 Indentation is used like this: